mhnpd/react-loader-spinner/README.md

 |TailSpin|```<Loader type="TailSpin" color="#somecolor" height={80} width={80} />```|
 |ThreeDots|```<Loader type="ThreeDots" color="#somecolor" height={80} width={80} />```|

 > There are more.
-View [storybook] to see all list.
+View [storybook] to see the full list.

 ### PropTypes Available
-react-loader-spinner component accept following props.
+react-loader-spinner component accepts the following props.
 Instructions on how to use them are below.

 | name | types | default | Detail |